 Beet Harvesting – In Canada, sugar beets are grown, harvested and processed in Taber, Alberta as they require cooler temperatures.
 The leaves and tops are removed after harvesting, and the growers transport the beet roots that are in good condition to sugar beet receiving stations.
 The beets are stockpiled outdoors using specialized equipment, where they can be held for up to 175 days awaiting processing.
 The beets are then transported by truck to the sugar beet processing plant.

 Beet Preparation - The beets are carried into the factory in a water flume.
 Rocks and weeds are removed prior to the beets being washed.
 The roots of the washed beets are then sliced into thin noodle-like strips called cossettes, which are sent to the extraction system.

 Sugar Extraction and Purification - The cossettes are soaked with hot water to obtain the sugar juice.
 The juice is first purified by precipitating the impurities using lime and carbon dioxide, which are removed through filtration.

 The purified juice is concentrated by boiling under vacuum to remove much of the water through evaporation, resulting in a thick sugar syrup.
 Sugar is crystallized from the concentrated solution, then spun in centrifuges to separate the pure sugar crystals from the syrup.
 The crystals are then dried and stored in silos until packaged or shipped in bulk to customers.

-Sugar Beet Processing By-Products – Much of the removed water still contains sugar, so it is pumped back into the system to be used again.
+Sugar Beet Processing By-Products – Like sugar cane refining, much of the removed water still contains sugar, so it is pumped back into the system to be used again.
 Molasses is recycled through the sugar beet processing cycle an average of four times to remove the maximum amount of sugar from it.
 Molasses is also used by distillers, bakers and pharmaceutical companies, and can be used in the manufacturing of yeast products.

 For more information, additional resources include: